CVENT

 Background

-Cvent's Attendee Hub is an all-in-one digital event platform that powers virtual, hybrid, and in-person experiences by centralising content delivery, networking, and engagement tools into a single unified interface.
+Cvent's Attendee Hub is an all-in-one digital event platform that powers virtual, hybrid, and in-person experiences by centralizing content delivery, networking, and engagement tools into a single unified interface.

-From our early discovery and analysis, we confirmed that attendees at large, complex multi-day events like conferences, were deeply overwhelmed when it came to building their agenda.
+From our early discovery and analysis, we confirmed that attendees at large, complex multi-day events like conferences, were very overwhelmed when it came to building their agenda.
 The problem was two-fold:

-1. Sheer Volume: For large, multi-day events, attendees faced a flat, unstructured list of 50+ sessions.
+1. Sheer Volume: For large, multi-day events, attendees faced a flat list of 50+ sessions.
 They had to manually scan this entire list for each day resulting in choice overload.

 2. Lack of Relevance: They were recommended a few sessions but it gave no clear indication of why the session might be right for them.
 This forced attendees to click into every single session description, a time-consuming and frustrating process.